Lemoncode/vuejs-by-sample/02 Properties/README.md

 # 02 Properties

-In this sample we are going to a basic concept, handling properties.
+In this sample we are going to learn a basic concept, handling properties.

 We will take a startup point sample _01 Hello VueJS_.